 Continue to inject oil until no more air bubbles are mixed with the fluid entering the lever syringe.
 Don't allow the fluid to overflow the lever syringe.
 Once there are no more air bubbles, temporarily close the bleed nipple and disconnect the syringe and tubing.

-Once there is no more air bubbles mixed with the oil leaving the calliper vent tube, temporarily tighten the bleed nipple.
+Once there is no more air bubbles mixed with the oil leaving the caliper vent tube, temporarily tighten the bleed nipple.

-With the brake lever depressed, open and close the bleed nipple in rapid succession (for approximately 0.5 seconds each time) to release any air bubbles which may still remain in the calliper.
+With the brake lever depressed, open and close the bleed nipple in rapid succession (for approximately 0.5 seconds each time) to release any air bubbles which may still remain in the caliper.